CAMERA GEAR & TOOLS

 The left picture is the tripod and head similar to what I have.
 It is a more expensive kit; the tripod head has three bubble levels so that it’s possible to level the camera in portrait mode as well.
 The cheaper one to the right is still sturdy, but the 3-way head comes with just one bubble level.

 When you’re using your camera on a daily basis with a tripod set at chest height, an adjustable screen would, of course, be better for your back.
 Fortunately, there is the angle finder!
-It’s a kind of overpriced mini-periscope that can look through the viewfinder from above.
+It’s a kind of overpriced mini-periscope that makes you look through the viewfinder from above.
 If I accidentally forget it when I’m on a shoot, I miss it!
 For me, it’s a must-have in my camera bag, and can I recommend it to anyone.

 Don’t be shocked by the price; the original Canon one goes quickly toward $200.
 It keeps you from standing in unnatural positions and will eventually save you from having back problems.